Code-Inside/Blog/_posts/2015-07-21-semver-in-a-nutshell.md

 So in short: __Breaking.Feature.Bugfix__

-## It's a technical solution - don't try to get nice Marketing-Version-Numbers.
+## It's a technical solution - don't try to get nice Marketing-Version-Numbers

 SemVer is a technical solution - if you want to get great Marketing-Version-Numbers this will probably fail, so maybe you should split the "commercial" and "technical" version number.